MainSoheil/django-ckeditor5-config/README.md

 CKEDITOR_5_CUSTOM_CSS = 'css/admin_dark_mode_fix.css'
 ```

-### 1. Add This Css Property To admin_dark_mode_fix.css File
+### 2. Add This Css Property To admin_dark_mode_fix.css File

-In your Django static/css folder, add the following css property to admin_dark_mode_fix.css file:
+1. In your Django project's static folder, create a directory named css.
+2. Inside the css folder, create a file called admin_dark_mode_fix.css.
+3. Inside the css folder, create a file called admin_dark_mode_fix.css:
 ```css
 .ck.ck-editor {color: black !important;}
 ```
+Adding this CSS property resolves the white text issue in the CKEditor5 editor within the Django admin panel.
+By default, both the text and background are white, making the text invisible.
+This fix ensures the text is clearly visible.